DeLonghi Magnifica Evo ECAM29084SB Review: Is This $700 Machine Worth It in 2026?

 • Maintenance burden: 6/10

-Buy if: milk drinks, convenience, daily driver Skip if: espresso precision, light roasts, hobby interest
+Buy if: milk drinks, convenience, daily driver.
+Skip if: espresso precision, light roasts, hobby interest.hobby interest

 This review is based on manufacturer specifications, owner feedback patterns from Amazon reviews, and community reports from coffee enthusiast forums.
 No manufacturer provided compensation or machines for this review.
 As an Amazon Associate, this site earns from qualifying purchases — this does not affect the assessment.